fbpx

 Transposition

 You can transpose incoming MIDI note events up or down by up to 127 semitones (indicated with the red rectangle).
-The Global transpose, displayed in the main Gig Performer window and highlighted here with a blue rectangle, can also be ignored, important when a MIDI In block is being used to trigger sound effects or drums, neither of which should ever be subjected to transposition.
+The Global transpose is displayed in the main Gig Performer window.
+See the blue rectangle.
+The Global transpose can be ignored.
+This is important when you use a MIDI In block to trigger sound effects or drums (these should never transpose).

 MIDI Merging